dashton956-alt/Terraform_test/Ansible/readme.md

-# Adding in ansiable folder into github
+### Adding in ansiable folder into github

+## Change Log

+0.1 28/07/2024 - CreatedCSV_ansiblevars.py with CSV folder which contains CSV files.